F50F for a healthier planet

 Similar to the way your body needs a range of different foods for optimal nutrition, land is healthiest when it grows a variety of foods.
 Monoculture farming can deplete nutrients from the soil, which threatens the growth of those foods we depend so heavily upon.
 Adding some of these delicious, nutritious foods to your plate is a small change that can have a big impact!

 - Practice Plant Power Approximately 60% of agricultural greenhouse gas emissions can be attributed to the production of animal products.
-Try swapping in pulses, such as black turtle beans and lentils, in place of meat in stew or casserole recipes.
+Try swapping in beans and pulses, such as black turtle beans and lentils, in place of meat in stew or casserole recipes.

 - Vary Your Veggies Did you know we have discovered over 20,000 edible plants, but we only consume 150 to 200 on a regular basis?
 Let’s catch up!
 Trade your usual tomato for a sweeter and less acidic orange tomato or use vitamin-rich beet greens in your next sauté or salad.